Harris - white sands of the Hebrides inspiring artists

 Beaches like nowhere else in Scotland head the list of Harris features.
 And lunar landscapes, art galleries galore and great walking.
 Oh, and that tweed.

-If you intend to drive the west side of Harris, and the sun is shining, then beware of turquoise fatigue.
+If you intend to drive the west side of Harris (the A859), and the sun is shining, then beware of turquoise fatigue.
 This is a condition brought on by seeing an excess of beaches with that special exotic colour you get when white sand is covered by shallow water and the sun is shining.
 And it’s the prevailing motif hereabouts.

 Harris Tweed - it's what you see, hereabouts